sfidanza/worldcup/README.md

   - server runs on node.js
   - data is stored in mongodb

-## Develoment setup
+## Initial setup

 You need a `.env` file in the root folder to specify the secrets.
 You can simply copy `.env.sample` to get started.
-You also need to have Docker installed (Docker Desktop is great if you are on Windows).
+You also need to have Docker installed.

-### Run locally in production mode

-Here are the commands to start/stop everything (with the images built locally):

-    docker compose build                             # build images from local sources docker compose -f "docker-compose.yml" up -d     # start containers docker compose -f "docker-compose.yml" down      # stop containers and remove images
+The first time you start the server, the database will only be populated with your admin user (from `.env` variables `ADMIN_ID` and `ADMIN_PWD`).
+If you access the site, you will get a server error as no data is available yet.
+To fill the data, use the `/api/reset` admin endpoint:

+1. Login: `/api/user/login?id=<ADMIN_ID>&pwd=<ADMIN_PWD>`
+2. Reset: `/api/admin/reset`

+Note that individual editions can be added or maintained through the following admin endpoints:

+- `/api/<year>/admin/preview` -> preview the data from the filesystem
+- `/api/<year>/admin/drop`    -> drop the database
+- `/api/<year>/admin/import`  -> import the filesystem data in database

+## Development setup

 ### Run locally in development mode

-Running `docker compose up` without specifying the file will automatically take the `docker-compose.override.yml` into account.
-The commands are thus even simpler:
+Running `docker compose up` without specifying the file will automatically take the `docker-compose.override.yml` into account (which sets the dev mode):

     docker compose up -d --build
     docker compose down